 A health care agent must be at least 18 years old.
-Your health care agent may not be one of your health care providers or an employee of your health care provider, unless he or she is a relative.
+Your health care agent may not be one of your health care providers or an employee of your health care provider, unless he or she is a relative or you have explained why they are your agent.